 That production received a nomination for a Lucille Lortel award (the Off-Broadway Tony) as Best Musical and a Drama Desk nomination for Best Lyrics.

-In 2006 the girls wowed audiences with a much-coveted extended run at the Las Vegas Hilton.
-The show was ranked by critics as one of the best shows in Vegas, and heralded by reviewers as "a feast for the eyes, the ears, and the funny bone."
+In 2006, the girls wowed audiences with a much-coveted extended run of DRAGAPELLA at the Las Vegas Hilton.
+The first-of-its-kind, all live-singing drag revue show was ranked by critics as one of the best shows in Vegas, and heralded by reviewers as "a feast for the eyes, the ears, and the funny bone."
+The Las Vegas run inspired the behind-the-scenes acclaimed 2008 documentary, Almost Infamous.

 Recordings, TV, Print, and Film

 The Kinsey Sicks have recorded several albums: Dragapella, Boyz 2 Girlz, Sicks in the City, I Wanna Be a Republican, Oy Vey in a Manger: Christmas Carols and Other Jewish Music, Sicks!
 Sicks!
-Sicks!, Each Hit & I, Electile Dysfunction, and their ninth album, Eight is Enough.
+Sicks!, Each Hit & I, Electile Dysfunction, their ninth album Eight is Enough, and their pandemic-era collection Quarantunes.
 They have been profiled on national television, including 20/20 and CBS Early Show with Bryant Gumbel, and were the subjects of a lengthy cover feature in the arts section of The New York Times and a profile in The New Yorker.
 They've also appeared as performers on the finale of RuPaul's Drag Race Season 8 and on NBC/Seeso's digital comedy channel.

-The girls are also the subjects of two feature films (a concert film - I Wanna Be a Republican - and a behind-the-scenes documentary - Almost Infamous - chronicling the adventure of the group's extended run at the Las Vegas Hilton), and have released several DVDs of their shows: Electile Dysfunction, America's Next Top Bachelor Housewife Celebrity Hoarder Makeover Star Gone Wild, and their latest, Things You Shouldn't Say.
+The girls are also the subjects of two feature films (a concert film - I Wanna Be a Republican - and a behind-the-scenes documentary - Almost Infamous - chronicling the adventure of the group's 2006 extended run at the Las Vegas Hilton), and have released several DVDs of their shows: Electile Dysfunction, America's Next Top Bachelor Housewife Celebrity Hoarder Makeover Star Gone Wild, and their latest 25th Anniversary show, Things You Shouldn't Say.